summa-tx/coins/README.md

 alpha software**.
 There will be rough edges, and the interfaces are subject to change.

+Specificallly:
+- `core` and `bitcoin` are RC1.
+- `bip32`
+  - wasm features are awaiting parity secp version bump.
+  - libsecp (default) features are RC1.
+  - the backends will eventually be broken into a separate module.
+- `bitcoin-wasm` is near-ready, but some `bitcoin` functionality is not yet exposed.
+- `psbt` is early alpha.

 ## Project Architecture

 The project is built around the `riemann-core` crate which defines high-level